0xB10C/bitcoin/doc/tracing.md

 supports reading from all 12 arguments.

 #### Strings as C-style String
-Generally, strings should be passed into the `TRACEx` macros as pointers to C-style strings (a null-terminated sequence of characters).
+Generally, strings should be passed into the `TRACEPOINT()` macros as pointers to C-style strings (a null-terminated sequence of characters).
 For C++ `std::strings`, [`c_str()`]  can be used.
 It's recommended to document the maximum expected string size if known.

 [`c_str()`]: https://www.cplusplus.com/reference/string/string/c_str/